First French Empire: Origin

-On 12 May 1802, the French Tribunat voted unanimously, with the exception of Carnot, in favour of the Life Consulship for the leader of France.
+On 12 May 1802, the French Tribunat voted unanimously, with the exception of Lazare Carnot, in favour of the Life Consulship for the leader of France.
 This action was confirmed by the Corps Législatif.
 A general plebiscite followed thereafter resulting in 3,653,600 votes aye and 8,272 votes nay.
 On 2 August 1802 (14 Thermidor, An X), Napoleon Bonaparte was proclaimed Consul for life.

-Pro-revolutionary sentiment swept through Germany aided by the "Recess of 1803", which brought Bavaria, Württemberg and Baden to France's side.
-William Pitt the Younger, back in power over Britain, appealed once more for an Anglo-Austro-Russian coalition against Napoleon to stop the ideals of revolutionary France from spreading.
+Pro-revolutionary sentiment swept through Germany aided by the "Recess of 1803", which brought Bavaria, Württemberg, and Baden to France's side.
+Prime Minister William Pitt the Younger, back in power in Britain, appealed once more for an Anglo-Austro-Russian coalition against France to counter French expansionism.

 On 18 May 1804, Napoleon was given the title of "Emperor of the French" by the Senate; finally, on 2 December 1804, he was solemnly crowned, after receiving the Iron Crown of the Lombard kings, and was consecrated by Pope Pius VII in Notre-Dame de Paris.
 In four campaigns, the Emperor transformed his "Carolingian" feudal republican and federal empire into one modelled on the Roman Empire.
 The memories of imperial Rome were for a third time, after Julius Caesar and Charlemagne, used to modify the historical evolution of France.
-Though the vague plan for an invasion of Great Britain was never executed, the Battle of Ulm and the Battle of Austerlitz overshadowed the defeat of Trafalgar, and the camp at Boulogne put at Napoleon's disposal the best military resources he had commanded, in the form of La Grande Armée.
+Though the vague plan for an invasion of Great Britain was never executed, the Ulm campaign and the Battle of Austerlitz overshadowed the defeat at Trafalgar, and the camp of Boulogne put at Napoleon's disposal the best military resources he had commanded, in the form of La Grande Armée.